photoprism/photoprism/README.md

 ## What to expect ##

-* Clearly structured [Web interface][wiki:screenshots] for browsing, organizing and sharing your personal photo collection
+* Clearly structured Web interface for browsing, organizing and sharing your personal photo collection
 * Import everything without worrying about duplicates or [RAW to JPEG conversion][wiki:raw]
 * [Geocoding][wiki:geocoding], [XMP support][wiki:xmp]  and [automated tagging][wiki:classification]
   based on Google TensorFlow